Broadband comparison guide: how to compare broadband prices, speed and more

 Step one: What's available?

-The other consideration is cable.
-The nation's cable network has been amalgamated under the Virgin Media brand, but is currently only available to around half of the homes in the UK.
-The postcode checker will show whether you're lucky enough to be in a cabled area, giving you that extra choice.
-Virgin Media's cable products have a similar top-end speed range to those running over the BT Openreach fibre network.
+The other consideration is Virgin Media.
+This offers very fast speeds on Virgin's own fibre network but is currently only available to just over half of the homes in the UK.
+The postcode checker will show whether you're lucky enough to be in a Virgin area, giving you that extra choice.
+Virgin Media's products enjoy an even faster connection to those running over the BT Openreach fibre network.

 Step two: What are your comparison priorities?

 This usually consists of a monthly charge and sometimes a one-off installation fee.
 The cheapest broadband deals start below £5 a month, rising to more than £30 per month.
-However, make sure to check whether telephone line rental is included in the advertised price (you must have a landline for fixed-line broadband to work, which will add £10-12 per month to your bill).
+However, make sure to check whether telephone line rental is included in the advertised price.
+You must have a landline for most fixed-line broadband, which will add £10-12 per month to your bill, though there are some options for broadband without a phone.

 You can pay a lot more if you want to add a TV package and other services, which can take your monthly bill beyond £50.
 If getting a bargain is an important consideration for you, you can order the comparison table to compare broadband prices – just be careful to read the small print on deals.
 For example, introductory offers can look cheap but can still add up over a long contract.
 The same goes for cheap deals with an expensive one-off installation cost.

-The majority of broadband contracts are either 12 or 18 months long and the longer you sign up for, the cheaper the monthly charge normally becomes.
-If you're confident you will be at your address for a while, and are happy your chosen provider is the one for you, an 18-month deal will usually be the sensible option.
+The majority of broadband contracts are either 12, 18 or 24 months and the longer you sign up for, the cheaper the monthly charge normally becomes.
+If you're confident you will be at your address for a while, and are happy your chosen provider is the one for you, an 18-24 month deal will usually be the sensible option.

-Even if your 8Mb line only actually runs at 2Mb, this will still be fast enough for many people.
-For simple web browsing and sending emails, it’s more than enough, and should be quick enough to use applications such as the BBC iPlayer without a hitch.
-Services averaging less than 8Mb are becoming rarer now though, as ADSL is upgraded to ADSL2+ and speeds closer to the 20Mb mark.
+Even if your 8Mb line only actually runs at 2Mb, this will still be fast enough for many.
+For simple web browsing and emails it’s sufficient, and should be quick enough to use applications such as BBC iPlayer without a hitch.
+Services averaging less than 8Mb are becoming rarer now though, as ADSL is upgraded to ADSL2+ and speeds move closer to the 17Mb mark.

-However, if you’re looking to download a lot of large files, want to work remotely from home or are into online gaming, you may want to look for faster speeds via fibre or cable.
+However, if you’re looking to download a lot of large files, want to work remotely from home or are into online gaming, you may want to look for faster speeds via fibre.
 Also, getting a faster connection should ‘future proof’ you against any new applications that come along requiring a nifty connection.
-Through BT Openreach's fibre network (with services available from Sky, TalkTalk, Plusnet and Eclipse, as well as BT) and Virgin Media's cable, many areas now have access to internet speeds closer to 100Mb.
+Through the BT Openreach (with services available from the likes of Sky, TalkTalk, Plusnet and EE, as well as BT) and Virgin Media fibre networks, many areas now have access to internet speeds up to or over 100Mb.

-You may also want to consider a faster connection if you will be connecting more than one machine to the internet: each extra machine online at once will share the connection speed, so if the kids are gaming while you’re working, things could end up at a crawl even on a good 8Mb line.
+You may also want to consider a faster connection if you'll have more than one device on the internet: each extra laptop, tablet, smartphone or games console online at once will share the connection speed, so if the kids are gaming while you’re working things could end up at a crawl even on a good 17Mb ADSL line.

 Monthly usage caps are an increasingly important feature of broadband packages, and could be important if you download or stream lots of large files (such as movies or games).
 Some providers charge you extra if you go over your limit, so be sure to read the small print!
 If you don't do much downloading, just web surfing, then don't worry too much about usage caps.